NVIDIA/hpc-container-maker/RECIPES.md

   required, the installation is unlikely to be successful without a valid license.

-- `ospackages`: List os OS packages to install prior to installing Intel Parallel Studio XE.
+- `ospackages`: List of OS packages to install prior to installing Intel Parallel Studio XE.
 The default value is `cpio`.

 - `prefix`: The top level install location.
 The default value is